martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 In an earlier post, I showed how to fix duplicate logging and explained how Log Analytics sits on top of Application Insights.

-Read the blog post [How to fix duplicate logging in Application Insights](/posts/duplicate-logging-azure-application-insights).
+Read the blog post on [How to fix duplicate logging in Application Insights](/posts/duplicate-logging-azure-application-insights).

 All KQL queries in this post are based on the Log Analytics workspace.
 {{< /quoteblock >}}